 Technical Courses and Workshops

-Scottish Sculpture Workshop regularly runs residential courses as part of the academic course content for art schools both in the UK and abroad.
+Group Courses we regularly run residential courses as part of the academic course content for art schools both in the UK and abroad.
 Participants either learn metal-casting processes in the Foundry, or spend time developing environmental art projects in response to the rich source material in the local area.

-Please contact us if you would like to discuss tailor-made courses for individuals or groups of up to 10.
+Please contact us if you would like to discuss tailor-made courses for individuals or groups of up to 8 participants.

 Instructor - Eden Jolly

-The course runs from 9.30am to 5pm, but participants may need to work after this time in order to complete the work required within the time given.
+The course runs from 11am Saturday, and 9.30am to 5pm thereafter, but participants may need to work after this time in order to complete the work required within the time given.
 This should be taken into consideration particularly for those participants who are non-residential.

 SSW Ceramics and Pottery Drop-in Workshop